Review of WellsTrade

 - Stop limit

-There is an all or none radio button and two time-in-force selections (GTC and day).
-Options and mutual funds have their own tickets with relevant fields (look for the tabs at the top of the stock trading ticket).
+There’s also an "all or none" option and two time-in-force selections: GTC (Good ‘Til Canceled) and day.
+Options and mutual funds have separate order tickets with relevant fields that you can access through the tabs at the top of the stock trading ticket.

-Option chains on the WellsTrade site show puts and calls only.
-There are no spreads of any kind.
-There are no Greek values or special derivative tools, either, although volume and open interest are shown.
+Option chains on WellsTrade display puts and calls only, without spreads.
+Greek values and special derivative tools are missing, though volume and open interest are shown.

 Mobile App